 Match names of contigs between gene calls object and synteny object.
 Where relevant, the first white space and everything following are removed from contig names.
 If "TRUE", NucleotideOverlap assumes that the contigs at each position in the synteny object and "GeneCalls" object are in the same order.
-Is automatically set to TRUE when "GeneCalls" are of class "GRanges".
+Is automatically the "GeneCalls" object are in the same order.

-Verbose
+ically set to TRUE when "GeneCalls" are of class "GRanges".

-Logical indicating whether or not to display a progress bar and print the time difference upon completion.
+Verbose Logical indicating whether or not to display a progress bar and print the time